WG 5: Smart Grid International Research Facility Network

 SIRFN aims to achieve four key objectives:

-The primary goal is to establish and share an extensive knowledge base encompassing smart grid testing facilities, test beds, and significant demonstration projects.
-This resource will empower participants and potential users to compare and identify essential capabilities for their specific needs.
+The primary goal is to establish and share an extensive knowledge base covering smart grid testing facilities, test beds and major demonstration projects.
+This resource enables participants and potential users to identify and compare essential capabilities for their specific requirements.

-The second objective focuses on disseminating information about current capabilities and ongoing work.
-This includes sharing non-proprietary research results, best practices, methods, and details of existing collaborative efforts.
-By fostering transparency, SIRFN aims to enhance the understanding of smart grid testing practices and outcomes.
+The second objective is to disseminate information about current capabilities and ongoing work.
+This involves sharing non-proprietary research results, best practices, methods and information on existing collaborative efforts.
+By fostering transparency, SIRFN aims to improve the understanding of smart grid testing practices and outcomes.

-SIRFN seeks to improve existing smart grid testing and evaluation capabilities by identifying gaps in knowledge.
-The initiative aims to organize and coordinate joint research and testing efforts, minimizing duplication of work and optimizing the utilization of existing expertise.
-This collaborative approach is designed to elevate the overall quality and efficiency of smart grid testing.
+SIRFN aims to enhance the existing smart grid testing and evaluation capabilities by identifying knowledge gaps.
+The initiative aims to organise and coordinate joint research and testing efforts, minimising duplication of work and optimising the utilisation of existing expertise.
+This collaborative approach is intended to enhance the quality and efficiency of smart grid testing.

-The final objective revolves around creating a framework to assist users and SIRFN facilities in proposing and implementing smart grid testing projects.
+The final objective is to create a framework to help users and SIRFN facilities to propose and implement smart grid testing projects.
 This involves aligning evaluation needs with testing capabilities.
-Furthermore, SIRFN establishes a platform for all participants and stakeholders to benefit from the exchange of non-proprietary results, advice, and assistance.
+Furthermore, SIRFN establishes a platform through which all participants and stakeholders can benefit from exchanging non-proprietary results, advice, and assistance.
 Through this collaborative framework, SIRFN aims to accelerate the development and deployment of innovative smart grid technologies.

-The work is carried out by a global network of experts and is managed in several focus areas through so-called Joint Research Activities, together with collaborating networks and partnerships.
+The work of WG 5 is carried out by a global network of experts and managed through several focus areas, known as Joint Research Activities, in collaboration with other networks and partnerships.

 Working Group Manager (Germany)